 How Emotion Works

 In order to recognize why not to seek happiness, it’s important to understand how our emotions work.
-Subjectively, emotional state is determined by:
+Subjectively, the emotional state is determined by:

 1) what the body feels at the physical level